Fiat Grande Panda Review 2025: Price, specs & boot space

 Infotainment: Touchscreen, USB, nav and stereo in the Fiat Grande Panda

-The 10.25-inch touchscreen infotainment system infotainment system is one we've tried in numerous other cars, and it's a decent setup overall.
-Judging by the press photos, the graphics aren't drastically different in the Grande Panda than they are in other Stellantis vehicles, although there is a big Fiat logo lurking in the background.
+The 10.25-inch touchscreen infotainment system infotainment system is a decent setup overall.
+The graphics aren't drastically different in the Grande Panda than they are in other Stellantis vehicles, although there is a big Fiat logo lurking in the background.

-The propriety navigation system will be useable enough, but many drivers will prefer to use smartphone apps like Google Maps or Waze, which will be possible through the use of Android Auto or Apple CarPlay, both of which we're anticipating the Grande Panda will have as standard.
+The propriety navigation system is useable enough, but many drivers will prefer to use smartphone apps like Google Maps or Waze, which will be possible through the use of Android Auto or Apple CarPlay, both of which we're anticipating the Grande Panda will have as standard.

 There's a pair of USB-C sockets in the front, another pair in the back, and as far as the stereo goes, erm, it has one.
 That's about all we know for now when it comes to the sound system.